Qhubekane/practiceprojects/README.md

 3. arradd - reads two arrays and sum it into a third array
 4. arrsum2d - reads 2d array, prints and gives sum.
 5. arrtranspose - transposes a matrix
+6. 2d colrowsum.c - adds values for columns and rows